akeneo/portal-helpcenter/content/md/portal/project-managers.md

 # What is a Project Manager?

 Project Manager is a role that allows you to give access to the archive, manage clouds instance or get access to the support on a Project.
+There are 3 kinds of Project Manager, depending of your company role on the project:

 * As **Client Project Manager**, I can view and manage (add/remove) all the accesses on my project.
 * As **Main System Integrator Project Manager**, I can view accesses from my company and from the Client company, and manage accesses only from my company.